UQ-RCC/hpc-docs/Bunya-User-Guide.md

 **Please note:**
 - The modules in `/sw/auto/rocky8.6/epyc3/modules/all` will also be available on the `epyc4` compute nodes and names etc are identical.
 So there is nothing different do for modules in this list.
 Modules in `/sw/local/rocky8.6/noarch/qcif/modules` are also available on all `epyc4` compute nodes.
-- The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which moduels are avialable for the specif GPU architectures.
+- The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which moduels are avialable for the specific GPU architectures.

 ### Compilers